idgm5/lifestyle/README.md

-# The Station - A rails news website
+# The Station - A news website for gamers

 > This a captsone project for the Microverse Program, all the requirements and design concepts are included.